Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-awAhXucxS-Y.md

 >
 > [Laughter]
 >
->, the amount of times we've said, i'm quitting jason's quitting, we've already done it
+>, the amount of times we've said, I'm quitting jason's quitting, we've already done it